rdatools/tradeoffs/docs/_pages/workflow.md

 ## Run the command-line script for the state

-With all those inputs prepared, run the automatically generated über script for the state and type of plan.
+With all those inputs prepared, run each of the automatically generated shell scripts for the state and type of plan, one at a time.
-For example:
+For example, run the scripts for North Carolina Congress are in this file:

 ```bash
 workflows/NC-congress.sh